Robert Joseph Banks: Priesthood

-On December 20, 1952, Banks was ordained to the priesthood by Cardinal Luigi Traglia for the Archdiocese of Boston in the Archbasilica of Saint John Lateran in Rome.
-Banks received his Licentiate in Theology in 1953 and his Doctor of Canon Law degree from the Pontifical Lateran University in Rome in 1957.
+On December 20, 1952, Banks was ordained to the priesthood by Cardinal Luigi Traglia for the Archdiocese of Boston at the Archbasilica of Saint John Lateran in Rome.
+He received his Licentiate of Theology in 1953 and his Doctor of Canon Law degree from the Pontifical Lateran University in Rome in 1957.

-After his ordination, Banks served as an associate pastor in several parishes until 1959.
+After his ordination, Banks was an associate pastor in several parishes until 1959.
 From 1971 to 1981, he worked as a professor of canon law, academic dean, and rector at St. John Seminary.
 After leaving St. John Seminary, he served in parish ministry as vicar general and vicar for administration.
-In 1981, Banks was appointed as parochial vicar of St. Mark's Parish in Dorchester, Massachusetts.
+In 1981, Banks was appointed parochial vicar of St. Mark's Parish in Dorchester, Massachusetts.
 In 1984, he was named as pastor of Sacred Heart Parish in Roslindale, Massachusetts.

 Auxiliary Bishop of Boston

 On July 26, 1985, Pope John Paul II appointed Banks as auxiliary bishop of Boston.
 He was consecrated by Cardinal Law on September 19, 1985, at the Cathedral of the Holy Cross in Boston.
 While auxiliary bishop, Banks also served as pastor at St. Mary's Parish in Dedham, Massachusetts.

-In 1985 a doctor sent Banks a complaint about Reverend Joseph E. Birmingham.
+In 1985 a doctor sent Banks a complaint about the Reverend Joseph E. Birmingham.
 The complaint stated that Birmingham had sexually abused a large number of boys during his assignments to various parishes, dating back to 1963.
 In court testimony on January 14, 2003, Banks was asked about how he tracked down Birmingham's victims.
 Banks' response was "I don't recall doing anything."
 Banks said that in 1987 he did not stop Birmingham's return as a parochial vicar to St. Brigid's Parish in Lexington, Massachusetts.

-On February 2, 1990, Banks wrote a reference letter to the Diocese of San Bernardino in Southern California for Reverend Paul Shanley, then a priest in the Archdiocese of Boston.
-Despite allegations in Massachusetts against Shanley of sexual abuse of minors, Banks wrote that Shanley was "a priest in good standing."
+On February 2, 1990, Banks wrote a reference letter to the Diocese of San Bernardino in Southern California for the Reverend Paul Shanley, then a priest in the Archdiocese of Boston.
+Despite allegations in Massachusetts against Shanley of sexual abuse of minors, Banks wrote that Shanley was "a priest in good standing".
 Shanley was ultimately laicized and convicted of child abuse.
-In an interview years later, Banks denied knowing about any prior allegations against Shanley could not remember checking his personnel file.
+In an interview years later, Banks denied knowing about any prior allegations against Shanley and said he could not remember checking his personnel file.
 However, in 1985, Banks did listen to a tape recording of Shanley at a public meeting in Rochester, New York.
 In the meeting, Shanley promoted sex between adults and children and said that children were typically the seducers in such relationships.
 When asked about that recording in court, Banks said he had forgotten about the recording when he wrote the 1990 reference letter to the Diocese of San Bernardino.